TEACHERS

 I gratefully and humbly acknowledge each of them for their compassion,

-selflessness, and PATIENCE with me and profoundly apologize for any of my inadequacies.
+selflessness, and PATIENCE with me and profoundly apologize for any and all

 BOWING VERY LOW